sassoftware/quickstart-sas-viya-azure/README.md

+## This repository has been archived.
+The current version of this quickstart has relocated to the [azure-quickstart-templates](https://github.com/sassoftware/azure-quickstart-templates).

 # SAS Viya on the Azure Cloud

 **This is a deprecated repository, and is no longer being maintained.
 See https://github.com/sassoftware/azure-quickstart-templates/tree/master/sas-viya for the currently maintained, up-to-date Azure Quickstart for SAS Viya.**